Khudiram Bose Central College: Kanyashree Prakalpa

 Monetary grant under Kanyashree Prakalpa of the Govt. of West Bengal is offered to girl students.

+Aikyashree Prakalpo

+West Bengal State Scholarships for Minority Students is a state government initiative.

 Innovation in classroom

 Film Screening: New mode of teaching adopted by few departments of the college is to show films to the students relevant and based on the theme related to their course. the department of JMC prepares and shows documentary and shortfilms.
 The department of Political Science also organises film screening based on political relevance for their students.